 Cirque du SoleilCirque du Soleil (Circus of the Sun) is like no circus you've ever seen.
 What began as a collection of street performers has evolved into a fast-moving, almost magical spectacle of lights, movement and music.
 There are jugglers, acrobats, contortionists and gymnasts, but no animal acts—a circus in a category all its own.

-Guy Laliberté, one of Cirque du Soleil's founders, dropped out of school at 14 and honed his accordion-playing and fire-eating skills during teenage wanderings in Europe.
-After returning to his native Québec, he teamed up with a troupe of stilt walkers, jugglers, dancers and musicians in the early 1980s in the artists' colony of Baie-St-Paul.
+Guy Laliberté, one of Cirque du Soleil's founders, dropped out of school at 14 and honed his accordion-playing and fire-eating skills while wandering in Europe as a teenager.
+After returning to his native Québec in the early '80s, he teamed up with a troupe of stilt walkers, jugglers, dancers and musicians in the artists' colony of Baie-St-Paul.
 Laliberté and the group's founder, Gilles Ste-Croix, formed a street circus they called Le Club des Talons Hauts (The High Heels Club).

 The company's international headquarters is in Montréal.
 Still run by Laliberté, it is very much self-contained.
 A staff of hundreds creates the outlandish costumes and elaborate make-up, music, lighting and props that are Cirque du Soleil trademarks.
-Scouts scour the world looking for talented, creative entertainers and acrobats, and the chosen artists spend months training at the company's headquarters, where each production is created.
+Scouts scour the world looking for entertainers and acrobats, and the chosen artists spend months training at the company's headquarters.
 Cirque's artists represent roughly 40 nationalities and converse in more than 25 languages.